-6.10 Borrowing from Non-Residents
+6.9 Borrowing from Non-Residents

-The NBU sets a maximum permitted rate of interest (the Maximum Interest Rate) for loans extended by foreign lenders to Ukrainian borrowers, and may refuse to register a loan agreement with an interest rate exceeding the Maximum Interest Rate.
-The Maximum Interest Rate applicable to loans in freely convertible currencies is as follows:
+The NBU sets a maximum permitted rate of interest (the Maximum Interest Rate) for loans extended by foreign lenders to Ukrainian

-- (a) for fixed interest rate loans: - with a maturity of up to 1 year -9.8% p.a.; - $\circ$ with a maturity from 1 to 3 years 10% p.a.; and - $\circ$ with a maturity over 3 years 11% p.a.; and - (b) for floating rate loans LIBOR for three-month USD deposits plus 750 basic points.
+- for fixed interest rate loans: - with a maturity of up to one year -9.8% p.a.; 0 - with a maturity of one to three years -10% p.a.; and 0 - with a maturity over three years -11% p.a.
+0 - for floating rate loans LIBOR for three-month USD deposits plus 750 basic points.

-6.11 Temporary Restrictions on Currency Transactions
+Temporary Restrictions on Currency Transactions 6.10

-Following the Russian annexation of Crimea and the City of Sevastopol in March 2014 a number of laws and implementing regulations, including regulations of the NBU, were adopted aimed at, among other things, the termination of the provision of banking and financial services in the occupied territories and the regulation of payments within Crimea and between the businesses and individuals residing in Crimea and in mainland Ukraine.
-Such payments are subject to a special legal regime while the specified territories are under foreign occupation.
-At the end of 2014 the NBU introduced a number of temporary restrictions on certain currency transactions (cross-border payments in particular) with a view to stabilizing the currency market in Ukraine.
-Such restrictions (in effect until March 2016) included, among other things, suspension of repatriation of dividends from Ukraine abroad and suspension of payments from Ukraine abroad pursuant to certain individual licenses of the NBU.
-The NBU may extend or lift one or more of these restrictions depending on the situation in the currency market.
+Following the Russian annexation of Crimea in March 2014, and subsequent military conflict in certain eastern regions of Ukraine, a number of laws and regulations were adopted in Ukraine aimed at, among other things, terminating the provision of banking and financial services in the occupied territories and regulating payments within Crimea and between businesses and individuals residing in Crimea and mainland Ukraine.
+Such payments are subject to a special legal regime until the respective territories are under foreign occupation.

+Starting from the end of 2014, the NBU introduced a number of temporary restrictions on certain currency transactions (cross-border payments in particular) intending to stabilise the currency market in Ukraine.
+Such restrictions include, among other measures, limitations on the repatriation of dividends from outside Ukraine and suspension of payments from outside Ukraine under certain individual licenses of the NBU.
+The restrictions are expected to remain in effect throughout 2017 unless lifted by the NBU.
 Please seek our advice on the current status of these restrictive measures.